abilandz/PH8124/Lecture_6/Lecture_6.md

 **Example 3a:** How to delete the 4th line from the above file ```sedTest.dat```?

-To delete lines in the file's or in the command's output stream, we need to use the specifier 'd' ('delete') in **sed**.
+We need to use the specifier 'd' ('delete') in **sed**, to delete lines in the file's or in the command's output stream.
 For instance, if we want to delete the 4th line, we can use the following syntax:

 ```bash
 sed "4d" sedTest.dat